 '''

 admin:utils network host hippo2

 Local Resolution:

 hippo2.burren.pst resolves locally to 10.63.70.125

 External Resolution:

 hippo2.burren.pst has address 10.63.70.125

 '''

 tasks.

-Step 8 ty-enabled clusters (Cluster Security Mode 1 - Mixed), update the CTL file and then restart all nodes ster before you perform the system health checks and other post-change tasks.
-For more i section. information, see the Certificate and ITL Regeneration for Multi-Server Cluster Phones, on page 389 Step 9 the Initial Release 8 bled cluster security using Certificate Trust List (CTL) files and USB eTokens, you must regenerate Trust List (ITL) file and the certificates in the ITL if you changed the IP address or hostname for .0 or later nodes.
-Skip this step if you have not enabled cluster security using Certificate Trust List es and USB eTokens.
-Step 10 Run a mai nual DRS backup and ensure that all nodes and active services back up successfully.
-For more information, see the Administration Guide for Cisco Unified Communications Manager .
-Note You must run a manual DRS backup after you change the IP address of a node, because you cannot restore a node with a DRS file that contains a different IP address or hostname.
+Step 8 For security-enabled clusters (Cluster Security Mode 1 - Mixed), update the CTL file and then restart all nodes in the cluster before you perform the system health checks and other post-change tasks.

+For more information, see the Certificate and ITL Regeneration for Multi-Server Cluster Phones, on page 393 section.

+- Step 9 If you enabled cluster security using Certificate Trust List (CTL) files and USB eTokens, you must regenerate the Initial Trust List (ITL) file and the certificates in the ITL if you changed the IP address or hostname for Release 8.0 or later nodes.
+Skip this step if you have not enabled cluster security using Certificate Trust List (CTL) files and USB eTokens. - Step 10 Run a manual DRS backup and ensure that all nodes and active services back up successfully.

+For more information, see the Administration Guide for Cisco Unified Communications Manager.

+You must run a manual DRS backup after you change the IP address of a node, because you cannot restore a node with a DRS file that contains a different IP address or hostname.
 The post-change DRS file will include the new IP address or hostname.

-Step 11 Update all l relevant IP phone URL parameters.
-Step 12 relevant IP phone services using Cisco Unified Communications Manager Administration.
-Choose Enterprise Parameters .
-Step 13 Update U nified RTMT custom alerts and saved profiles. ied RTMT custom alerts that are derived from performance counters include the hard-coded server ldress.
-You must delete and reconfigure these custom alerts. ied RTMT saved profiles that have performance counters include the hard-coded server IP address. must delete and re-add these counters and then save the profile to update it to the new IP address.
-Step 14 If you are the DHCP using the integrated DHCP server that runs on Cisco Unified Communications Manager, update server.
-Step 15 Check and componer d make any required configuration changes to other associated Cisco Unified Communications nts.
-The follow wing is a partial list of some of the components to check: • Cisco o Unity • Cisco o Unity Connection • Cisco oUnity Express • SIP/I H.323 trunks • IOS Gatekeepers • Cisco o Unified MeetingPlace • Cisco o Unified MeetingPlace Express • Cisco o Unified Contact Center Enterprise • Cisco o Unified Contact Center Express • DHC CP Scopes for IP phones
+- Step 11 Update all relevant IP phone URL parameters. - Step 12 Update all relevant IP phone services using Cisco Unified Communications Manager Administration.
+Choose System > Enterprise Parameters. - Step 13 Update Unified RTMT custom alerts and saved profiles. - Unified RTMT custom alerts that are derived from performance counters include the hard-coded server IP address.
+You must delete and reconfigure these custom alerts. - Unified RTMT saved profiles that have performance counters include the hard-coded server IP address.
+You must delete and re-add these counters and then save the profile to update it to the new IP address. - Step 14 If you are using the integrated DHCP server that runs on Cisco Unified Communications Manager, update the DHCP server. - Step 15 Check and make any required configuration changes to other associated Cisco Unified Communications components.

+The following is a partial list of some of the components to check:

+- Cisco Unity

+- Cisco Unity Connection

+- · CiscoUnity Express

+- SIP/H.323 trunks

+- IOS Gatekeepers

+- Cisco Unified MeetingPlace

+- Cisco Unified MeetingPlace Express

+- Cisco Unified Contact Center Enterprise

+- Cisco Unified Contact Center Express

+- DHCP Scopes for IP phones

 - SFTP servers that are used for Cisco Unified Communications Manager trace collection for CDR export, or as a DRS backup destination

 - IOS hardware resources (conference bridge, media termination point, transcoder, RSVP agent) that register with Cisco Unified Communications Manager

-- · IPVC video MCUs that register or integrate with Cisco Unified Communications Manager
+- IPVC video MCUs that register or integrate with Cisco Unified Communications Manager

 - Cisco Emergency Responder

 - Cisco Unified Application Environment

 - Cisco Unified Presence

-- Cisco Unified Personal Communicator
+- · Cisco Unified Personal Communicator

 - Associated routers and gateways

-- Note Consult the documentation for your product to determine how to make any required configuration changes.